 The Amended and Restated Certificate of Incorporation and Amended and Restated Bylaws authorize only a majority of the remaining members of the Company's board of directors, although less than a quorum, to fill vacant directorships, including newly created directorships.
 In addition, subject to the rights of holders of any series of the Company's preferred stock, the number of directors constituting the Company's board of directors is permitted to be set only by a resolution of the Company's board of directors.
-These provisions prevent a shareholder from increasing the size of the Company's board of directors and then gaining control of the Company's board of directors by filling the resulting vacancies with its own nominees.
+These provisions prevent a shareholder from increasing the size of the Company's board of directors by filling the resulting vacancies with its own nominees.
 This will make it more difficult to change the composition of the Company's board of directors and will promote continuity of management.